Stories

 Mitsy, our extremely vocal Spitz, beautifully white after her bath but perpetually dirty, guarded the house against all intruders, anyone she didn’t know, squirrels, falling leaves, and thunderstorms.
 She could sense a storm coming hours before the first clap of thunder.
 We had cats as well.
 Dad took great pleasure in naming them.
 Names like Oscar, Jinx, Mikki, Grendel, and Griselda came from his sense of humor and love of science and literature.
 He could quote much of Beowulf, in Old English, by heart.

 My dad was a brilliant man, schooled in electronics in the Army Signal Corps during World War II and educated, courtesy of the GI Bill, in Physics and Chemistry at Livingston University.
 He taught school for a while and supplemented his income with a small radio repair shop until Southern Railway offered him a job at twice his teacher's salary.
 From Dad, we boys got our love for science, the ability to do anything or at least the willingness to try, and an incredible work ethic.
 Dad wasn’t a religious man, he was a scientist.
-He was a Mason and Shriner, so there was a spiritual side to him, but he was private about that.
+He was a Mason and Shriner, so he had a spiritual side.
 He died after a valiant struggle with cancer in the early 90s while I was away in Turkey.

 My mom was the girl next door, the pretty girl who stole the heart of the returning soldier.
 I was raised in her house.
 She was a country girl who could cook, sew, garden, farm, save, and scrimp.
 She was Methodist through and through and raised her boys in the church.
 She had a beautiful little soprano voice, and, until Alzheimer’s took it from her, could name every bird, every flower, and every tree at a distance.
 From Mom, we got our love of nature, music, and our different forms of spirituality.
 For years, she ran the Physician's Payroll at UAB.
 She was as intelligent as Dad and I often wonder what she would have become had she not invested her life in raising her boys.

-My two brothers were brilliant, studious, disciplined, and talented . . . you know . . .
+My two brothers were good students, disciplined and talented . . . you know . . .
 Tools.
 Both graduated with honors from a prestigious Methodist college becoming phenomenal men, very successful in their chosen professions.
 The eldest chose academia and art and the youngest, medicine.
 They became fast friends in their 30s, bird hunting and traveling together, until a shooting accident took the youngest and, I like to say, the best of the three brothers.

-I was the middle kid, the troublemaker, who came to the early conclusion that it was my job in life to fight and question every long-standing tradition or preconceived notion in the family and the world.
-I adopted Auburn as my football team at age six, much to the chagrin of every other Neel in the world who all worship that other team.
+I was the middle kid, the troublemaker, who concluded that it was my job to fight and question every long-standing tradition or preconceived notion in the family and the world.
+I adopted Auburn as my football team, to the chagrin of every other Neel in the world who all worship that other team.
 I fought trips to the barbershop with the passion of a Templar Knight until my parents gave up.
-The volume of my music became louder and my tastes were defined by my rebellious side.
+The volume of my music became louder and my tastes defined my rebellious side.
 My first album was The Byrds, Eight Miles High, the second was Surrealistic Pillow by Jefferson Airplane.
 I rejected Methodism, Christianity, and religion of all sorts outright.
 I was a terrible student and spent untold weeks grounded for my bad grades.

 My family ate together.
 We sat at our mom's table, graced by her amazing Southern Cooking, challenged by my dad's intellect.
 In Dad's house, we discussed and argued everything, as long as it was backed up with information and well thought out.
 Dad mediated and Mom maintained control if the talk turned ugly.
-I always chose the opposite side of every argument, regardless of my true beliefs.
+Regardless of my true beliefs, I always chose the opposite side of every argument.
 It was fun poking the other two, and sometimes, even Dad.
 I rarely won...if ever.

 These young men came home to marry their high school girlfriends, educate themselves, start their first civilian jobs, buy their first house, and begin their families.